HanFW/EasyPass/README.md

 EasyPass is a G2C initiative that incorporates blockchain technology for a swift, secure and reliable visa application process.

 ## Features
-- **Citizen**:
-    a.
-Submit new visa application
+- **Citizen**: Submit new visa application
-    b.
-View visa application status
-    c.
-View e-visa
-- **Endorser**:
-    a.
-Validate / reject the assets that submitted by citizen
+- **Endorser**: Validate / reject the assets that submitted by citizen
     - Bank -> Bank statement
     - TransportationProvider -> Transportation Reference
     - AccommodationProvider -> Accommodation Reference
     - InsuranceCompany -> Insurance Reference
     - LocalContactPerson -> Local Contact Infomation
     - ICA -> BasicInfo
     - SPF -> Criminal Record (Only asset that filled by endoser)
-- **Embassy**:
-    a.
-Issue visa based on the validated visa application
+- **Embassy**: Issue visa based on the validated visa application

 ## Pre-Requisites
 * Netbeans v8.x